-I’ve spent almost 43 years, now, learning what it’s like to be married to my oldest best friend, whom I’ve known since we were both toddlers.
+As of this writing, I’ve spent 46 years learning what it’s like to be married to my oldest best friend, whom I’ve known since we were both toddlers.
 Our son and daughters, along with our adoptive son and daughter in love, are adults and pursuing their chosen careers.
-Our two grandchildren are now in high school and we systematically aid them in terrorizing their parents.
-Okay, not really.
-But we do entertain the idea with odd grins from time to time.
+Our four grandchildren are doing the same, and we are now enjoying the total spoilage of two great-grandchildren, with another soon to join the family.